 In this article, you learned that following zero trust principles isn't just about looking at a user's location, device, or connection type.
 It's about understanding what they're trying to do, who they are, and what resources they need to perform their job.
 The goal is to limit what information certain users can access while ensuring they have access to the resources needed for a given role.

-Fingerprint offers device fingerprinting solutions with 99.5% accuracy in fraud detection and prevention using hundreds of signals and identifiers to profile users, bots and fraudsters.
+Fingerprint offers device fingerprinting solutions with industry-leading accuracy in fraud detection and prevention using hundreds of signals and identifiers to profile users, bots and fraudsters.
 Level-up your security and prevent fraud, account takeover, and spam today.